Amienjafar/Image-Classification-with-FA-SVM/README.md

 # Image-Classification-with-FA-SVM

-Image Classification using SVM with a Firefly Optimization Algorithn Using existing datasets on kaggle
+Image Classification using SVM with a Firefly Optimization Algorithn/n Using existing datasets on kaggle